zeek/zeekctl/doc/main.rst

     representing that particular node's zone identifier and set the ``host`` key to the IPv6 address assigned to the node within the scope zone.
-Most nodes probably have the same ``zone_id``, but may not be if their interface configuration differs.
-The result is that BroControl internally appends the right zone identifiers when necessary.
+Most nodes probably have the same ``zone_id``, but may not if their interface configuration differs.
 See RFC 4007 for more information on IPv6 scoped addresses and zones.